Applications for AEIF 2019 are now closed. Good luck to those who submitted! Please see below for a timeline of next steps.

 - February: Applications for AEIF 2019 were accepted throughout the month.

-- March & April: Eligible proposals will be reviewed and evaluated.
+- March & April: Eligible proposals were reviewed and evaluated.

-- June: AEIF 2019 semi-finalist projects will be announced.
+- June: AEIF 2019 semi-finalist projects were announced.

 - Late Summer: AEIF 2019 winners will be announced!

 Projects enhance or support empowerment that creates enabling environments so that women and girls are able to freely and fairly participate in civil society, the economy, government, education, and sports.

 Projects promote or develop best practices to nurture more gender-diverse business ownership, as well as innovative ventures that more broadly benefit society.
 Activities may include skills training, building awareness of job resources, or promoting job creation through information on entrepreneurship or business development.
 Proposals to create for-profit businesses or directly employ workers are not eligible for AEIF funding.

 Building Civic Participation, Good Governance, and Resilient Communities